Deep Learning in steganography and steganalysis from 2015 to 2018: The different networks used over the period 2015-2018

-The Xu-Net-Jpeg \cite{Xu2017} was even more attractive since the approach was even slightly better than PNet and was not requiring a strong domain inspiration as in PNet.
+The Xu-Net-Jpeg \cite{Xu2017} is even more attractive since the approach was slightly better than PNet, and does not require a strong domain inspiration like in PNet.
 The Xu-Net-Jpeg is strongly inspired by ResNet \cite{He2016_ResNet}, a well-established network from the machine learning community.
 ResNet allows the use of deeper networks thanks to the use of shortcuts.
-In Xu-Net, the pre-processing block takes as input dequantized (real values) images, then convolved the image with 16 DCT basis (in the same spirit as Zeng {et al.} network \cite{Zeng2017} \cite{Zeng2017_Millions}), and then apply an absolute value, a truncation, and a set of convolution, BN, ReLU until obtaining a feature maps of 384 dimension, which is given to a fully connected block.
+In Xu-Net-Jpeg, the pre-processing block takes as input a dequantized (real value) image, then convolves the image with 16 DCT basis (in the same spirit as Zeng {et al.} network \cite{Zeng2017} \cite{Zeng2017_Millions}), and then applies an absolute value, a truncation, and a set of convolutions, BN, ReLU until it obtains a feature vector of 384 dimension, which is given to a fully connected block.
 We can note that the max pooling or average pooling are replaced by convolutions.
-This network is thus really simple and was in 2017 the state-of-the-art.
-In a way, this kind of results shows us that the networks proposed by the machine learning are very competitive and there is not so much domain-knowledge to integrate to the topology of a network in order to obtain a very efficient network.
+This network is really simple and was in 2017, the state-of-the-art method.
+In a way, these kind of results shows us that the networks proposed by machine learning community are very competitive and there is not so much domain-knowledge to integrate to the topology of a network in order to obtain a very efficient network.